PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Fallback gains only two unconsumed observation targets.
 Candidate guards, adapter metadata, quantization cloning, zero-rewrite pruning, and direct call arguments are fixed equivalence requirements.

+The indexed binary-adapter contract is now implemented.
+Both owners perform candidate lookup, operator insertion, and input replacement through one live `ModelIRGraphIndex`, while accepting the current `LayoutState` for pruning.
+The shared runner executes only the exact adapter followed by the singleton adapter and returns their two unchanged dictionaries.
+All four pipeline pairs use the runner; existing guard consumers remain unchanged and fallback's two results remain unconsumed.
+No additional pass, retry, summary, or control dependency was introduced.